ectucker1/personalsite/src/music/looptober-2024/looptober-2024.md

 My favorite tracks are marked with a *.

+#### Day 30

+Love the filter knob.
+It's a good knob.

+{% audioPlayer "looptober-2024-30.mp3" %}

 #### * Day 29

 I think this would be classified as IDM?
 It's getting there through sheer modulation making the sounds unrecognizable over time.

 {% audioPlayer "looptober-2024-29.mp3" %}